 - E-filing: TaxAct supports e-filing and submits your forms directly to the IRS upon preparation.
 You can also check on your e-file status through TaxAct to ensure prompt delivery of your tax forms.

-- Refund status: Refund status or amount owed are estimated in real time as you complete your forms, giving you a clear picture of what you can expect this year.
+- Refund estimates: The software calculates your refund (or the amount you owe) in real time as you complete your forms, giving you a clear picture of what you can expect this year.

 - Past returns: TaxAct provides all users with access to seven years of past tax returns information for free.
-Not only is this useful for personal records, but in the event of an audit, you have access to an archive of information throughout much of the past decade.
+Not only is this useful for personal records, but in the event of an audit, you have access to an archive with nearly a decade's worth of information.

 - Free support: All plans under TaxAct get complete access to technical support, customer service and online assistance materials.
 These resources walk users through frequently asked questions or snags, and when a major problem with the software comes up, technical support is available to help even free filers.